Sanborn-Young/PNG2MD/README.md

 1. Click on the file that says PNG2MD.exe
 2. Click on the download icon, and put it anywhere you can double click on it.
 3. Windows will warn you that it hasn't check it out, and if you are worried about it, you'll need to compile it yourself
-4. Double click and it and pick your file
+4. Double click and it to run it.
+It is barebones, so only one file.

 # A Longer Summary:  Who is this for?